The spectra of finite 3-transposition groups: Diagram minimum eigenvalues

 Initial interest focuses on the eigenvalues

 since these are the eigenvalues associated with the Monster algebra of Griess \cite{Gr81} as embedded in the Moonshine vertex operator algebra of Frenkel, Lepowsky, and Meurman \cite{FLM88}.
-Correspondingly, we are interested in the minimal eigenvalues
+Correspondingly, we are interested in the minimum eigenvalues

 The Griess algebra case for the eigenvalue $\eta=\frac{1}{4}$ was investigated by Kitazume and Miyamoto \cite{KM01} and Matsuo \cite{Ma03,Ma05}.
 The classification is due to Matsuo: